Home » Tax News » Tax Planning » Is Overtime Pay Taxed Under the One Big Beautiful Bill?

 Does Overtime Pay Affect Tax Refunds or Owed Taxes?

 Yes, potentially.
-Since employers withhold taxes on the full amount of overtime wages, eligible employees may see a larger tax refund when they deduct overtime income on their federal return.
-However, if withholding was underestimated or you don’t qualify for the full deduction due to high income, you could still owe additional taxes.
+Employers withhold taxes on the full amount of overtime wages, which can result in higher overall tax withholding if your increased earnings place you in a higher tax bracket.
+However, this withholding is just an estimate, and eligible employees can claim deductions on their federal tax return to reduce their taxable income from overtime pay, which may result in a larger refund or lower final tax bill.
+If withholding was underestimated or you don’t qualify for the full deduction due to high income, you could still owe additional taxes.

 Strategies to Maximize the New Overtime Tax Break